 Everyone’s got a niche they excel at.
 The trick is finding the one that applies to your gym.
 These days, gyms and fitness centres aren’t just places people go to use a bunch of equipment they lack at home.
 Customers join because they want the kind of personalised, intense exercise assistance that Hollywood stars in interviews brag about using, to get in shape for roles.

-According to the ANZFIS, 47 per cent of respondents have used a personal trainer at some point, while in the 2014 addition, 25 per cent wanted their club to invest more in group fitness.
+According to the ANZFIS, 47 per cent of respondents have used a personal trainer at some point, while in the 2014 edition, 25 per cent wanted their club to invest more in group fitness.
 Not only that, but the 2015 Worldwide Survey of Fitness Trends from the American College of Sports Medicine noted that personal training has been one of the top 10 trends driving the industry for nine years now.

 As such, you might consider investing in quality fitness trainers – not just someone who’s doing it as a hobby on the side, but a dedicated and knowledgeable full-time professional.
-In addition to this, think about making use of specialist classes that teach anything from yoga to boxing and weighlifting.
+In addition to this, think about making use of specialist classes that teach anything from yoga to boxing and weightlifting.
 Best of all, if you’ve already undergone direct debit integration, it can be simpler to transition customers to these programs in terms of payments – since it’s all electronic and automatic, you won’t need to worry about late or missed payments.